tests-always-included/wick/README.md

     #!/usr/bin/env bash

-    wick-package git
+    wickPackage git

 And you're done.

-`wick-package` is a function that the `wick-base` formula exposes.
+`wickPackage` is a function that the `wick-base` formula exposes.
 It provides an OS-agnostic way to install packages.
 Just list the name of the package afterwards and you're set.

 ### Apache Virtual Host